 In older men

-An enlarged prostate may stop the bladder from emptying properly.
+An enlarged prostate gland may stop the bladder from emptying properly.
 Some urine may then pool in the bladder.
 Germs (bacteria) are more likely to multiply and cause infection in a stagnant pool of urine.
-See separate leaflet called Prostate Gland Enlargement for more details.

 - Bladder or kidney problems may lead to infections being more likely.
 For example, kidney stones or conditions that cause urine to pool and not drain properly.

 - Having a thin, flexible, hollow tube (called a catheter) in place to drain urine.